-Students will experience Public Administration as a subject offering the foremost theory, teaching, skills and practices, relevant to the contemporary South African state and the global public sector arena.
-Students will be exposed to comprehensive academic literature and theories pertaining to Public Administration, equipping them with sound academic and scientific knowledge to conduct analytical and relevant research and to find solutions to practice-based challenges with theory-driven arguments.
+Students will experience that Public Administration as a subject offers the foremost theory, teaching, skills and practices that are relevant to the contemporary South African state and the global public sector arena.
+Students will be exposed to comprehensive academic literature and theories pertaining to public administration, equipping them with sound academic and scientific knowledge to conduct analytical and relevant research and to find solutions to practice-based challenges with theory-driven arguments.
 With a focus on the functioning of the public sector, Public Administration students will acquire knowledge on public service delivery, relevant legislation, the role and responsibilities of public service managers, and the diverse and dynamic environment in which public service officials function.

-A high priority is placed on preparing students to take leadership roles in their communities and make significant contributions in an ever-changing world, particularly in a democratic developmental South Africa.
-Healthy academic and social discourse are encouraged, as well as the ability to use enquiry and innovation to assist and guide the transformation of public sector organisations in order to improve infrastructures and services within a democratic, developmental, accountable and responsive public sector environment.
+A high priority is placed on preparing students to play leadership roles in their communities and make significant contributions in an ever-changing world, particularly in a democratic, developing South Africa.
+Healthy academic and social discourse is encouraged, as is the ability to use enquiry and innovation to assist and guide the transformation of public sector organisations in order to improve infrastructure and services in a democratic, developing, accountable and responsive public sector environment.

 Students in Public Administration will be primed to make use of alternative approaches to complex socio-economic phenomena and to offer value-driven, logical arguments for judgements, underpinned by theoretical and legislative frameworks.
-Furthermore, students will be encouraged and guided to engage in societal issues, in consideration of their social, civic and developmental responsibilities and with a commitment to social justice, democracy, human rights and socio-economic development, and to communicate these by means of appropriate formats within an ethical context that respects and upholds the rights of individuals, groups, and communities.
+Furthermore, students will be encouraged and guided to engage in societal issues, and to consider their social, civic and developmental responsibilities.
+They will be motivated to commit themselves to social justice, democracy, human rights and socio-economic development, and to communicate these by means of appropriate formats in an ethical context that respects and upholds the rights of individuals, groups, and communities.

 In its broadest sense, Public Administration entails the study of the way in which theory, research-led enquiry and practice combine to satisfy the most important needs of a country’s citizens.
 More specifically, Public Administration studies the following matters scientifically:

-- academic literature, theories and legislation pertaining to Public Administration and the application thereof in the public sector, specifically in the democratic developmental context;
+- Theories: Academic literature theories and legislation pertaining to public administration and the application thereof in the public sector, specifically in the democratic development context.

-- qualitative, quantitative and mixed method research methods to effectively communicate in an acceptable academic format;
+- Research methods: Qualitative, quatitative and mixed-method research to effectively communicate in an acceptable academic format.

-- the role of P(p)public A(a)dministration in observing and evaluating societal and global trends and generating viable solutions for sustained development and informed solutions to socio-economic challenges;
+- Public admin role: The role of public administration in observing and evaluating societal and global trends and generating viable solutions for sustained development and informed solutions to socio-economic challenges.

-- the locus and focus of P(p)public A(a)dministration in the public sector of a country such as South Africa;
+- Locus and focus: The locus and focus of public administration in the public sector of a country such as South Africa.

-- the way in which the state’s legislative, executive and judicial institutions are constituted and the manner in which they function;
+- Constitution and functioning: The way in which the state’s legislative, executive and judicial institutions are constituted and the manner in which they function.

-- nature and scope of public service delivery within the three spheres of government;
+- Government spheres: The nature and scope of public service delivery in the three spheres of government.

-- public management processes and functions, for example, policy-making, planning, organisation, leading, human resource management and financial management;
+- Processes and functions: Public management processes and functions, for example, policymaking, planning, organisation, leadership, human resource management and financial management.

-- the dynamics, structures and processes in public sector organisations; and
+- Public sector dynamics: The dynamics, structures and processes in public sector organisations.

-- place and the role of ethics in public processes.
+- Ethics: The place and role of ethics in public processes.